Lord of Claw Isle|

 In 47 AC Edwell suggested to the heirless king that he should take more than one new wife as to increase his chances of producing an heir.
 He suggested his own two maiden daughters, Prunella and Prudence, who were of twelve and thirteen years.
 Although Maegor eventually took Edwell's advice to take more than one new wife, he did not choose Edwell's daughters.
 Edwell resigned the office of Hand in 48 AC, when even previously loyal lords of the realm were now turning against the king.
 He safely returned to Claw Isle.

 Upon young king Jaehaerys I Targaryen's ascension to the Iron Throne, Lord Celtigar was pardoned and named lord treasurer and master of coin by Lord Rogar Baratheon, the new Hand.
-The wars fought by Maegor had near bankrupted the crown, so Lord Celtigar enforced a number of new taxes upon the smallfolk.
-These measures made Edwell deeply despised by the populace and failed to generate sufficient revenue.
+The wars fought by Maegor had near bankrupted the crown, Lord Celtigar was unwilling to risk offending the high lords so instead enforced a number of new taxes upon the smallfolk such as tripling the port fees of King's Landing, Lannisport, and Oldtown.
+Certain goods were taxed both coming in and going out of the city, and new levies were asked of innkeepers and builders.
+These measures made Edwell deeply despised by the populace and failed to generate sufficient revenue, in fact building slowed to a halt, the inns emptied, and trade declined significantly in the capital, while the Lannisters and Hightowers ignored Lord Celtigars demand to raise their port fees.

 Upon Jaehaerys's sixteenth name day he returned to King's Landing and kindly dismissed Lord Edwell from his office, thanking him for his services.
 Three days later the king undid most of the taxes Lord Edwell had placed on the smallfolk, much to the populace's delight.